Coronavirus: How Man City players are staying fit for life after lockdown | Goal.com

 Despite not knowing a return date, the players are working hard to keep their physical shape even if they are missing out on crucial ball sessions on the training pitches.

-Some of the foreign-born players in the first team squad have returned home where better weather and more open spaces makes it easier to stay fit.
+Some of the foreign-born players in the first-team squad have returned home where better weather and more open spaces make it easier to stay fit.

 The English players and those with young families who live in the suburbs of Manchester or in nearby Cheshire, meanwhile, have been able take advantage of their large gardens or already have rooms converted into small gyms.